Training the Next Generation of Engineers

 Engineering training to local schools

 The Centre continues to build its educational programme for local schools.
-Last year it launched the Inter School Construction Challenge, when 70 children from 5 local schools took part in a competition supported by builders Morgan Sindall and Pleasurewood Hills.
-This was so successful that next year’s event is already booked in for March 2018.
+In 2017 it launched the Inter School Construction Challenge, when 70 children from 5 local schools took part in a competition supported by builders Morgan Sindall and Pleasurewood Hills.
+This was so successful that it has now become a standing annual event.

-They have also received funding to take enrichment programmes into neighbouring schools, including ‘Introduction to Engineering’ (funded by BITC/NAW), which is being rolled out in 15 local primary schools to raise awareness of the types of engineering roles.
+Staff have also received funding to take enrichment programmes into neighbouring schools, including ‘Introduction to Engineering’ (funded by BITC/NAW), which is being rolled out in 15 local primary schools to raise awareness of the range of roles in engineering.
 The ‘Lego Construction Activity’ (funded by the Royal Academy of Engineers) will be taken into 10 local secondary schools to encourage STEM.

-They have recently started working with Vattenfall on a STEM related energy kit of activities.
-Nexus are being paid both as consultants and for the design and manufacture of parts for these activities.
+More recently the Centre has begun work with Vattenfall on a STEM related energy kit of activities, working both as consultants and design/manfacturers.

 T: 01493 742336 E: firstname.lastname@example.org